All current Penn students, faculty, staff, UPHS staff, and affiliates.

-We recommend PDF for faster service, but we can handle most common file formats: TIFF, JPEG, PNG, Illustrator (.ai), PDF, Photoshop (.psd), PowerPoint (.ppt), etc. At this time we do NOT support Mac's Keynote (.key) or Microsoft Publisher (.pub).
+We recommend PDF for best service.
+At this time we do NOT support Mac's Keynote (.key) or Microsoft Publisher (.pub).

+We have most Penn logos in high resolution, but not every single department's logo.
 We recommend not using a Penn logo that you simply downloaded from a generic Penn webpage, because when printed at poster-size, the image can appear fuzzy or pixelated.
-The University provides higher resolution versions of the Penn logo and shield for "members of the University community in applications supporting the University's mission."
-Logo images and usage guidelines are at http://www.upenn.edu/about/styleguide-logo-download

 Because we charge only a fraction of what other places charge, we cannot reprint posters for free unless we make a mistake when printing the poster for you.
-If you require reliable color reproduction, you should print a test strip first, or have your projects printed in a facility that offers a color-calibrated output.
+If you require reliable color reproduction, you should have your projects printed in a facility that offers a color-calibrated output.

 We will not be responsible for errors that are consistent with the file.
 Please make sure you proof-read your poster before the file is sent to the printer (our staff will give you the time to do so).